Antioxidants help your body fight battles every single day from stressors like disease, air pollution, and UV rays.

-So how do ya get the good stuff?
+But how do you make sure you get antioxidants?
+And what do they actually do?
 Here are the deets on antioxidants.

 There are thousands of nutrients and vitamins that act as antioxidants, but they all have their own unique power.

 In fact, it’s often the synergistic effect of multiple antioxidant sources that helps make them so powerful.
 So, you’ll get a bigger health benefit from getting different antioxidants that work together.

 Here are some of the most recognizable antioxidants you’ll find:

 Plant foods are hands down the best sources of antioxidants.
 And the more colorful your diet, the more antioxidants you’re likely getting.
 Here are some of the antioxidant foods that top our list: